-Equilibrium Effects of Pay Transparency in Bargaining Environments (with Zoe Cullen)
+Equilibrium Effects of Pay Transparency (with Zoe Cullen)

 Strategic Disaggregation in Matching Markets (with Stephen Nei)--Non-technical summary